quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 ### bootstrap a global account

 Likewise, one needs to get a btp global account in order to have all the services entitled and ready for use.

 In a nutshell, a BTP global account has an owner (administrator) and comes with a set of entitled services based on a commercial agreement.

-For instance, whenever one creates a BTP trial account one becomes the legal owner and a designated administrator of it.
+For instance, whenever one creates a BTP trial account, one becomes the legal owner and a designated administrator of it.
 As this is a trial agreement, (limited to a maximum period of 90 days), a predefined set of services with their entitlements is already baked into the agreement.